 Diversity is at the core of the University of Chicago.
 Our commitment to exploring new ideas depends on engaging students, faculty, staff, and friends with many backgrounds and perspectives—both on and off campus.
 In our research, programming, and daily life, we support and celebrate our dynamic and diverse community.
 Below is a sampling of resources on campus.

 Diversity and Inclusion – Diversity at UChicago has a rich history and future, from student resources to community inclusion, academics to research, and beyond.
+We invite you to learn more about the new University-wide Diversity and Inclusion Initiative.

 Urban Education Institute – UEI is dedicated to creating knowledge to produce reliably excellent schooling for children growing up in urban America, including research, training, tools, and four campuses of the University of Chicago Charter School.